Bizarro181/gtg-dashboard/README.md

 // drag and drop - assign teams, lock teams, start round
 // https://sortablejs.github.io/Vue.Draggable/#/nested-example
 // NEXT: unreadying a team should not wipe their score from the board

-Button for "release team" if a game is inactive or error while a team is in it (or do this automatically)
+// Button for "release team" if a game is inactive, errored, or stopped while a team is in it (or do this automatically)
+// Game will redirect to dump endpoint - read that.
+// pause is also resume
+// pause/pause/kill/dump

+Releasing a team doesnt make the team ready for the next round?

+Use Dump for game statues

 Feature: make state for games that are inactive